jimburton/scrabble/chapters/Chapter8.md

 ```

 Then we need to define a list of handlers that can consume each
-option and set the right value in our `Config` value.
+option and set the right value in our `Config` record.
 As there is only one,
 this is easily done.

 ```haskell